---

 1. From the **Flags** tab, click the **Create Flag** button

-3. Select the Type (Boolean, String, or Number)
+3. Select the **Type** (Boolean, String, Number, or JSON)

-For String and Number flags, you can define the variants your flag returns.
-Each variant has a value used in code and an optional label shown in the dashboard.
+For String, Number, and JSON flags, you can define the variants your flag returns.
+Each variant has a **value** used in code and an optional **label** shown in the dashboard.
+JSON flags use a code editor for entering structured values like objects and arrays.

 When you create a flag, Vercel automatically configures these environment variables for your project: